 But which one?
 The choices were limited.
 General Motors and Ford had strong European operations and no need for Renault.
-Chrysler already had its relation romantique, with rival French suitor Peugeot.
-That left the Little One, AMC.
+Chrysler already had its relation romantique, with rival French suitor Peugeot (which spawned the Plymouth Horizon/Dodge Omni subcompacts) That left the Little One, AMC.
 An established network of a couple of thousand AMC/Jeep dealers, along with an AMC brass looking to be wooed, meant all was right for a Franco-American love affair.

 The two began to flirt late in 1978.
 A few months later, in time for Valentine’s Day, they consummated an agreement to co-develop a French compact car for the American market.
 By the end of the year the relationship had blossomed.
 Renault took a 22.5% equity stake in AMC for $150 million, plus an immediate additional capital infusion of $50 million.
-A year later, Renault had purchased a further $200 million worth of AMC stock, now owning 46%.
+A year later, Renault had purchased a further $200 million worth of AMC stock, now owning 46% of the Kwnosha firm.
 In addition, it guaranteed a loan with French and American banks worth another $250 million.
 No cheap whore was AMC.
 It now had the cash to finish developing a new light weight Jeep wagon called the XJ Cherokee.
-The Cherokee was a huge success when it eventually hit the market in 1984.
+The Cherokee would become a huge success when it eventually hit the market in 1984.
 It almost single handedly kicked off the SUV craze of the 80s and 90s.

 On the other side of the ledger, Renault begin U.S sales of a sporty French-made 2+2 called the Fuego.
 It started out strong.
 When the Fuego arrived in 1982, it was just the kind of exciting product AMC dealers had been begging for.
 But soon a mysterious electrical glitch caused a good many Fuegos to stop dead in their tracks and not move again until they were towed to the nearest dealer.
 Some not even then, as no one, French or American, could figure out what was causing the seizures.
 It wasn't long before Fuego’s sales seized up as well.

-The next product of the partnership was an Americanized version of the well-regarded Renault 19 compact that the marketers renamed the Renault Alliance.
-The Alliance was a European car reworked by Europeans into what they thought Americans liked about European cars.
+The next product of the partnership was an Americanized version of the well-regarded Renault 19 compact called the Renault Alliance.
+The Alliance was a European car reworked by marketers into what they thought Americans liked about European cars.
 Alliance was softer, cushier and a bit less satisfying to drive than its French cousin.
 No matter.
 Americans did like the Alliance… for a while.
 It won Motor Trend magazine’s 1983 Car of the Year award, and AMC/Renault sold 125,000 of them that year.
 In 1984, when a hatchback model called the Encore was added, they sold over 175,000.

 It wasnt long, however, before the Alliance’s enticing scent of French perfume began to wear off.
 Key components began to fail, some causing stalls, others a loss of steering.
 Recalls ensued.
 Sales plunged and losses mounted, necessitating further requests to Paris for capitol.
 By 1986, the French government had had enough.
 It announced it would allow no more of its money to be invested in American Motors.
 Renault would have to rid itself of its expensive mistress.